pflanze/functional-perl/htmlgen/README.md

 use of functional-perl itself quite a bit, although it was originally written for practical purposes, not as a demo.
 (Todo: make it nicer?)

-The code that builds the table of content, `map_with_toc`, is purely functional.
+The code that builds the table of content, `process__with_toc__body` in `Htmlgen::Toc`, is purely functional.
 It uses a variant of `fold_right` that also explicitely passes state while recursing down the input lists (the HTML (which is parsed to `PXML`) element bodies), which allows to collect the subsection headers (which don't need to reside within in the same HTML element) and get the numbering while mapping the HTML document to add the numbering at the same time.
 This code may look a bit involved, and could perhaps be abstracted into some PXML library functions (how would XSLT look to do the same?).

 `map_with_toc` is called from `process_body`, which uses `pxml_map_elements` from `PXML::Util` to map various HTML